gopi487krishna/FITS_primary_header/README.md

 ```
 ## Basic Structure of FITS Reader

-The FITS Reader API is divided into two classes and one policy of which any class that follows the contract of policy is accepted ( Policy is enforced at compile time not runtime ).
+The FITS Reader API is divided into two classes and one policy of which any class that obeys the contract of parsing policy is accepted ( Policy is enforced at compile time not runtime ).

 ![enter image description here](https://lh3.googleusercontent.com/8tIWdIGxiYJPyYwhMngnhAFVHDe8Yj2Al1aqracH-01uD55Qfe99hzQMpZm4uo2mhx3TQHCefzkFC1ZTk-M2zru3jvUIB_wi8m5BYD_AMHR5Dm-evIRW9Y7CH8orugjObaUV5btm=w800)